Legacy Gent

 Watch: a rundown of standout watches for men over 40, affordable to luxury.

 A good watch rewards a little maintenance.
-Rotate your straps — a fresh leather or a clean steel bracelet makes an old watch feel new for the price of a nice dinner.
-Wipe the case down now and then; grime and sweat are what age a watch fastest.
-If you own a mechanical piece, have it serviced when it starts running off, not years after.
-None of this is precious or expensive.
-It is just the difference between a watch that looks tired in five years and one that looks better.
+Rotate your straps — a fresh leather or clean steel bracelet makes an old watch feel new for the price of a nice dinner.
+Wipe the case down now and then, since grime and sweat are what age a watch fastest, and if you own a mechanical piece, have it serviced when it starts running off rather than years after.
+None of this is precious or expensive — it’s just the difference between a watch that looks tired in five years and one that looks better.

 About the Author